 What should you do if you suffer a road accident at work?

-In order to be eligible for compensation, your claim must be registered within three years of your accident occurring, so it is vital you come and speak to us as soon as possible.
+In order to be eligible for compensation, your claim must be registered within three years of your accident occurring, so it is vital you contact us as soon as possible.

-Call the team today on 0808 9000 990 to discuss your claim with an experienced personal injury claim solicitor and find out how we could help.
+Call the team today to discuss your claim with one of our experienced Manchester personal injury claim solicitors and find out how we could help.